Enumerating 3-generated axial algebras of Monster type

+For some of the cases, the algorithm, if run for long enough, might complete but the magma implementation runs out of memory.
+Note that this doesn't necessarily depend on the size of the group, it depends more on the number of expansions needed.
+For example, for the Miyamoto group $G = 2^2$ acting on $2+2+2$ axes of shape $4\A (2\A)^2$, we ended up with a partial algebra of dimensional $24, 749$ and would need to expand from there to about $300$ million dimensions in order to find more relations, which is currently not practical.
+We hope that subsequent theoretical improvements to the expansion algorithm \cite{axialconstruction} will lead to more cases being completed.

-The columns in Table \ref{tab:results} are \begin{itemize} \item Miyamoto group. \item Axes, where we give the size decomposed into the sum of orbit lengths. \item Shape.
-If an algebra contains a $4\textrm{A}$, or $4\textrm{B}$, we omit to mention the $2\textrm{B}$, or $2\textrm{A}$, respectively, which is contained in it. \item Dimension of the algebra.
-A question mark indicates that our algorithm did not complete and a $0$ indicates that the algebra collapses. \item The minimal $m$ for which $A$ is $m$-closed.
+We describe all the non-trivial algebras and cases where the algorithm could not complete in Table \ref{tab:results}.
+The columns in the table are \begin{itemize} \item Miyamoto group. \item Axes, where we give the size decomposed into the sum of orbit lengths. \item Shape. \item Dimension of the algebra.
+A question mark indicates that our algorithm did not complete. \item The minimal $m$ for which $A$ is $m$-closed.
 Recall that an axial algebra is $m$-closed if it is spanned by products of length at most $m$ in the axes. \item Whether the algebra has a Frobenius form that is non-zero on the set of axes $X$.